-Our last place to stay will be the most charming, a small enclave of fishing cottages that cling to the rocks in a calm bay near Reine.
-Sakrisoy photographs marvellously well and is central to many many stunning scenes to fill up our last few days of shooting.
-We will make it a priority to shoot Reine with good light during our visit, the town voted as Norway's most beautiful spot year after year.
-The local cafe in Reine is run by a friend of mine so we'll be having lunch and coffee and cake as often as possible!
-We will visit nesting Kittiwakes, walk along the edge of frozen lakes and chase the sunlight offshore.
+While staying in Leknes we’ll also head south to the small enclave of fishing cottages that cling to the rocks in a calm bay near Reine.
+In addition, Sakrisøy and Hamnøy photographs marvellously well and is central to many many stunning scenes to fill up our last day of shooting.
+The local cafe in Reine is run by a friend of mine so we’ll be treated to coffee and cake!

 The World's Best Photo Tours

 You won't find a better tour experience: Unmatched knowledge of the locations and local support, hand crafted experiences that run only once every one or two years, our experience teaching the art of photography and a commitment to smaller group sizes.